The mission of the Georgia Restaurant Association is to serve as the voice of Georgia’s restaurants in Advocacy, Education and Awareness.

 I’m going to share another principle I think each of you should have to operate by in your training tool-kit.
 Managing anything always works the same way.
 It doesn’t matter whether it’s restaurant, your budget at home, whether it’s anything that you want to have a fixed outcome, you have to plan what you want to happen.

-In a restaurant, you need to plan how the process should work in a perfect operation.
-What’s going to happen in the kitchen, what’s going to happen on the floor, what’s going to happen in the bar, what’s going to happen when the customer walks in the door.
+In a restaurant, you need to plan how the process should work for creating a perfect operation.
+What’s going to happen in the kitchen, what’s going to happen on the floor, what’s going to happen in the bar, and what’s going to happen when the customer walks in the door.
 So you have to plan how that’s going to work.
-Plan what the objective of that thing is regarding cost, regarding customer experience and regarding food quality, regarding time limits, and delivery.
-What are the objectives to each of those processes?
-Then what are the outcomes desired, at the end of the day, end of the week, and end of the month?
-How should that have performed and how can you measure it.
+Plan what the objective of that thing is regarding cost, customer experience, food quality, time limits, and delivery.
+What are the objectives for each of those processes?
+Then what are the outcomes desired, at the end of the day, the end of the week, and the end of the month?
+How should that have performed and how can you measure it?

 There is another principle; you can’t manage what you can’t measure.
 So you have to figure out how you measure things.
 The second part of managing is the actual doing it, the execution.
-Living it in real time, supervising things on the fly, having radar eyes in the entire operation that you’re responsible for, understanding inefficiencies and taking care of it on the spot, problem-solving in the moment, and knowing that you’re after meeting the plan.
-Your goal is to meet your plan, not something imposed on you.
+Living it in real time, supervising stuff on the fly, having radar eyes in the entire operation that you’re responsible for, understanding inefficiencies and taking care of it on the spot, problem-solving at the moment, while knowing that you’re after the plan.
+Your goal is to achieve your plan, not something imposed on you.
 All of that requires being very nimble at the moment to be sure that the execution happens to the best of your ability and the team’s ability.

 The third step, the third leg of the stool is to step back from the execution and evaluate what happening.
 What were the outcomes, what were the results, what do those results say about how well you handled it at the moment?
 Then, start planning again.

 So, it’s plan, execute, evaluate.
-That’s what management is.
-And that’s as simple as we can describe it.
-You look at Peter Drucker and all his management treaties and all he talked and MBA School, everything comes down to plan, execute, evaluate.
+That is management as simple as we can describe it.
+You look at Peter Drucker, and all his management treaties and all he talked and MBA School; everything comes down to plan, execute, evaluate.

 In a restaurant, the planning part tends to take on a form of targets.
 These are budget or forecast laying out what performance standards should be or what they expected performance should be.
 Everything done is a percentage of sales.
 The execution part is what is going on in action and activity in the restaurants.
 The evaluate takes the form of reports and analysis and reflects analytically, numerically, or graphically what happened.
 It shows in a snapshot the results of what you saw in person, or if you have multiple locations, it becomes your snapshot remotely of what happened the previous day, night, or week.
 It shows variances from the plan.
 Those variances tell stories.
 They say we had too many people on the floor, too much waste; we gave away too many desserts to unhappy customers trying to keep them satisfied, it says something.

 The key to managing is understanding what it’s telling you and dealing with that at the conclusion.
-If your reporting and analysis is complete, it should allow you to review any activity on the floor.
-This is a real challenge because most reports you are probably looking at are, what I would call, extremely primitive high-level reports.
-But it’s very practical for you to look at the activity, results, and performance of every staff person, by every shift, by every hour, by every customer, if you want that information.
+If your reporting and analysis are complete, it should allow you to review any activity on the floor.
+This review is a real challenge because most reports you are probably looking at are what I would call extremely primitive high-level reports.
+However, it’s very practical for you to look at the activity, results, and performance of every staff person by every shift, by every hour, and by every customer, if you want that information.
 It’s also possible to look at the timeliness, the efficiency, and at the waste and spoilage that occurs in the kitchen.
 You can view by protein, by the plate, and by time.
 You can watch and understand the flow of what’s coming in and going out of the kitchen and what’s happening on the floor.
-Also, you can see which servers are actively taking care of the most customers in the best possible way with the highest per ticket and up selling them into cocktails, wines, and desserts.
+Also, you can see which servers are actively taking care of the most customers in the best possible way with the highest per ticket and up-selling them into cocktails, wines, and desserts.
 All of this can be available through analytical reports if you know where to look and ask for it.

 So, where do you get these reports?
 Restaurants tend to have three different places that provide the majority of these reports.

-But your real costs are for the ones you’re writing checks.
+However, your real costs are for the ones you’re writing checks.
 That information is in your general ledger.
-Your general ledger system tends to be your bookkeeping, financial statement preparation, sales tax preparation, all of that compliance through a platform.
+Your general ledger system tends to be your bookkeeping, financial statement preparation, and sales tax preparation; all of that compliance through a platform.
 We’ll talk about some of those in a second.
-It doesn’t give you on time, real-time information, usually.
-It usually lags 30 to 45 days and doesn’t report activities on the floor in detail.
+It usually doesn’t give you on time, real-time information.
+Typically the lag of time is 30 to 45 days, and it doesn’t report activities on the floor in detail.

 Virtual and Digital Reporting Platforms

 What it means is a paperless office, a flow of activity through restaurants all hitting a digital environment as quickly as is practical.
-Then, the manipulation of those numbers in real time to see what’s happening on the floor in the books, with cost, with revenue, with a much more real-time environment.
+Then, the manipulation of those numbers in real-time to see what’s happening on the floor in the books, the cost, and the revenue, with a much more real-time environment.

 Compeat is another industry standard or industry designed program.
 It’s modular and you can pick and choose different elements that you think can help your business.
 It’s widely distributed and used.

-The most used platform is still QuickBooks, it’s ubiquitous, but it’s limited.
+The most used platform is still QuickBooks, it’s universal, but it’s limited.
 You can’t operate multi-location operations without an enormous amount of support from Excel spreadsheets.
-It does have API connections with a lot of add-on services.
-QuickBooks design is for small businesses that have a limited number of transactions and usually a single location, with a small payroll.
-People who are trying to use it for larger organizations and many more transactions and a lot more employees are doing themselves a disservice.
+It does have API connections with many add-on services.
+QuickBooks design is for small businesses that have a limited number of transactions and usually a single location with a low payroll.
+People who are trying to use it for larger organizations, numerous transactions, with a higher number of employees are doing themselves a disservice.
 You’ve outgrown QuickBooks.